hellociel/100-days-of-code/log.md

 **Thoughts:**

 - I can be more productive this week.
 Now that all the userflow is organized, I'm going to make all the functions work and finish the app up tomorrow.

+### Day 27: June 9, 2020

+**Today's Progress**:

+- I was able to get all of the grid of images work as buttons and made it look pretty but I still need to make some finishing touches.
+Tomorrow will be the day! :D

+**Thoughts:**

+- Because of unexpected schedule change, i was not able to finish the app.
+I'm going to put eveyrthing tomrrow to finish up!!!